chinamike65/hugo-tuolesi/content/book4/book4en.md

 If there is a great disaster, even if the Bodhisattva speaks a mantra, it will be eliminated.

-In the past, there were very few diseases in the human world, especially in Tibet, the diseases were especially rare.
+In the past, there were very few diseases in the human world, especially in Tibet, disease were especially rare.

 The main reason was that many people in Tibet at that time had attained Bodhi.
 The great achievers and Bodhisattvas of the mind were protecting sentient beings and quelling the difficulty of disease.
 This was the energy of Bodhicitta.